BtheGit/redux-redux/README.md

 Does it really take 5 files to deal with one variable??

 The simple answer is no. It doesn't.
 Redux is an amazing tool in large part because it is so simple.
 That simplicity also allows a great deal of flexibility in how it's structured and used.
 That flexibility means a lot of time has gone into finding the best way among many of doing things (best practices).
 And those best practices means sometimes it can be very hard as a beginner to see the forest for the trees.
-Our goal today is to build a simplified version of redux in the most ELI5 way we can, one step at a time.
+Our goal today is to rebuild the core functionality of redux in the most ELI5 way we can, one step at a time (iteratively).

-Along the way we'll explore a lot of important Javascript concepts that might feel a bit confusing as a relative beginner and, similarly, aren't really all that difficult at all.
+Along the way we'll explore a lot of important Javascript concepts that might feel a bit confusing as a relative beginner and, similar to Redux, aren't really all that difficult at all.
 Large sections of this guide will look at these general concepts and talk with the expectation that even if you've learnt them, they may still feel a little unclear.
+Feel free to gloss over large portions if they feel too reductive.

 By the end, we will hopefully have a clearer grasp of some of the most useful Javascript rules and patterns and, at the same time, a better understanding of Redux (and why implementing it in small scale projects isn't entirely a waste of time and effort).

-I should mention that we aren't really going to talk about React in this guide.
-Redux is used with it most commonly, but Redux is really just a vanilla Javascript library and can be used anywhere. 'react-redux' is a library that is built to connect React components with the Redux library.
-After we have a strong command of Redux it will be a lot easier to see what is happening in react-redux, but we won't build that library from scratch as well, we'll just touch on it at the end to feel like we know what is going on underneath the hood.
+I should mention that this is not a tutorial that will spend much time talking about React.
+Redux is used with it most commonly, but Redux is really just a vanilla Javascript library and can be used anywhere.
+React-Redux, however, is a library that is built to mae using Redux in React a lot easier.
+After we have a strong command of Redux it will be a lot easier to see what is happening in React-Redux, but we won't build that library from scratch as well, we'll just touch on it at the end to feel like we know what is going on underneath the hood (spolier alert: it's mostly about React Context (which has gotten a lot easier to work with since React 16.3)).

 Finally, I would to also say, in no uncertain terms, that this guide is by no means written to cast aspersions on the documentation that surrounds Redux itself.
 Not only is the Redux source code clear and elegant, the creators have done an amazing job explaining and documenting their work.
 There is an excellent series on Egghead by Dan Abramov that introduces the library by rebuilding it from scratch, much like we are doing today.
-This guide is ust aimed at people who may be still coming to grips with Javascript itself.
+This guide is just a bit more geared towars people who may be still coming to grips with the Javascript language itself.
 Exposure to Redux is happening sooner and sooner for new developers and this is written with those coders in mind.

 Without further ado, let's get started!